abinit/abinit/INSTALL.md

 ./make install

-For troubleshooting, more elaborate installation instructions are contained in the [doc/install\_notes](doc/install_notes) directory of this package (take the html file that corresponds to the version that you are using), or can also be found on-line at <https://www.abinit.org/installation> for the latest production version.
+For troubleshooting, more elaborate installation instructions can be found starting from the [ABINIT installation web page](https://docs.abinit.org/installation/).

 # GNU AUTOTOOLS SUPPORT